-Safir GT40 Spares licenses genuine GT40 cars to Superformance which now has produced nearly 2/3 of all genuine GT40 cars over the past decade and have registry entries with the GT40 World Registry.
+Safir GT40 Spares licenses genuine GT40 cars to Superformance which now has produced over 2/3 of all genuine GT40 case and have registry entries with the GT40 World Registry.

-Safir marketing designs a concept to produce a limited series of guitars that would be styled and numbered like the GT40 cars that won at Le Mans from 1966-1969.
+Safir marketing designs a concept to produce a limited series of guitars called the "Victory Series" that would be styled and numbered like the GT40 cars that won at Le Mans from 1966-1969.
 The limited series guitars have chassis plates therefore directly relating to the iconic cars that made racing history.

 Learn more about the journey of the GT40.